xluthi/pulse_counter_esp8266/README.md

 Digital input D1 is set to ground thanks to a pull down resistor R2.
 When the reed switch is closed, the input is raised to VCC and an interrupt is detected.
 The LED1 is flashing to provide a visual control when a pulse is detected.

+## Domoticz ##
+The sketch was initially foreseen for Domoticz.
+However, I'm not using it anymore as I switched to MQTT/influxDB/Grafana.

+In order to have it working with Domoticz, it requires:

+- to configure the hostname & port of the Domoticz host in `private.h`,
+- to create a general/incremental counter in Domoticz and set its index in `private.h`
+- to set the scale factor in Domoticz, depending on the number of impulsion per liter.

+This should be enough to have a working counter in Domoticz!

+*Note: as I'm not actively using Domoticz anymore, this part of the code is not regularly tested and might not be updated with newer Domoticz releases...*

 ## MQTT ##
 Initially, the sketch was foreseen to Domoticz only.
 But MQTT has been added in order to use Grafana & InfluxDB as database and visualization tool, allowing greater flexibility in the aggregation and custom made dashboards.